teckmonster/pickupstrength/_posts/2018-08-11-healthy-nutrient-dense-smoothie-recipe.markdown

 * whole 30 Approved, Gluten Free, Dairy Free

 I do see that my nails are getting healthier and my hair is growing so long that I need a trim soon.

+The last bit I want to mention about why I put a pint of Celtic sea salt in my smoothie.

+Celtic sea salt has 82 minerals that we needed and it is unrefined so it does not contain any chemicals, preservatives, or additive.
+Try to avoid refine salt as much as possible.

+The benefits of Celtic sea salt:
+* Alkaline the body
+* Balance blood sugars
+* Eliminate mucus buildup
+* Increase energy
+* Improve brain function

+Please give this recipe a try and let me know how you do!

 Until then, see you next time!